-Donated administrative services are comprised principally of contributed services by the College and are valued at fair value.
-An amount equal to the contribution is also recorded as management and general expense.
+Donated facilities and administrative services are comprised principally of contributed services and contributed space by the College and are valued at fair value.
+An amount equal to the contribution is also recorded as management and general expense for donated administrative services and allocated between programming and production, broadcasting, and management and general for donated facilities.